akrzemi1/__sandbox__/outcome_tutorial.md

 outcome::result<void> print_halve(const std::string& text)
 ```

 The implementation will do the following: if the integral number can be represnted by an `int`, we will convert to `int` and use its arithmetical operations.
 If the number is too large, we will fall back to using a custom `BigInt` implementation taht needs to allocate memory.
+In the implementation we will use function `convert` defined in the previous section.

 ```c++
 outcome::result<void> print_halve(const std::string& text)